-The Draft EIS must be made available to the public and circulated to agencies for comment no later than the time the Draft EIS is filed with the EPA for Federal Register publication (23 CFR 771.123(g)).
-The Draft EIS is transmitted to public officials, interest groups, and members of the public known to have an interest in the proposed project; federal, state, and local agencies with jurisdiction or expertise, and/or those that have been designated as participating or cooperating agencies; and affected state and federal land management agencies (see 23 CFR 771.123(g)).
+The Draft EIS must be made available to the public and circulated to agencies for comment no later than the time the Draft EIS is filed with the EPA for Federal Register publication (23 CFR 771.123(i)).
+The Draft EIS is transmitted to public officials, interest groups, and members of the public known to have an interest in the proposed project; federal, state, and local agencies with jurisdiction or expertise, and those that have been designated as participating or cooperating agencies; and affected state and federal land management agencies (23 CFR 771.123(i)).
 DOT&PF must request comments from appropriate state and local agencies, affected Indian tribes, and any agency that has requested that it receive EISs on actions of the kind proposed (40 CFR 1503.1).
-The Notice of Availability and the Draft EIS must identify where comments are to be sent (23 CFR 771.123(i)).
+The Notice of Availability and the Draft EIS and transmittal letter must identify where comments are to be sent (23 CFR 771.123(k)).

-5.5.8.
+5.5.7.
 Public Hearing

 FHWA's public involvement requirements (23 CFR 771.111(h)) dictate that one or more public hearings or opportunities for public hearing(s) be held for projects on which an EIS is prepared.
 The public hearing is held during the Draft EIS comment period.
-Whenever a public hearing is held, the Draft EIS shall be available at the public hearing and for a minimum of 15 days in advance of the public hearing (23 CFR 771.123 (h)).
-For additional information on public hearings, see Chapter 7, Public and Agency Involvement.
+Whenever a public hearing is held, make the Draft EIS available at the public hearing and for a minimum of 15 days in advance of the public hearing (23 CFR 771.123(j)).
+For additional information on public hearings, see Chapter 7.